phillipashford/weather-tracker/README.md

 **Upcoming changes include:**

+- [ ] Convert program to JavaScript
+- [ ] Build a webpage to host the script
+    - [ ] Display the forecast with graphics
 - [ ] Search by city name
-- [ ] Add weather warning alerts
 - [ ] Map of queried location
     - [ ] precipitation
     - [ ] cloud cover
 - [ ] Include webcam imagery of location
-- [ ] Conversion to JavaScript
-- [ ] Building a webpage to host the script
-    - [ ] Displaying the forecast with graphics
+- [ ] Add weather warning alerts
 - [ ] Add selection of API's for user to query from (e.g. NOAA, Openweather, NWS, etc.)